B (New York City Subway service)

-The B operates weekdays during daytime hours only.
-Weekday rush hour and midday service operates between Bedford Park Boulevard in the Bronx and Brighton Beach in Brooklyn.
+The B operates on weekdays during daytime hours only.
+Rush hour and midday service operates between Bedford Park Boulevard in the Bronx and Brighton Beach in Brooklyn.
 The route makes all stops in the Bronx and Upper Manhattan, and express stops in Midtown Manhattan (between 34th and West Fourth Streets) and in Brooklyn.
-Limited midday and all evening service short turns at 145th Street in Manhattan, rather than operating all the way to Bedford Park Boulevard.
+Limited midday and all evening service short turns at 145th Street in Manhattan, rather than operating all the way to and from Bedford Park Boulevard.

 From the opening of the IND Sixth Avenue Line in 1940 until November 25, 1967, the B ran exclusively in Manhattan, as the BB, from 168th Street in Washington Heights during rush hours to 34th Street–Herald Square in Midtown Manhattan.
 Upon the opening of the Chrystie Street Connection on November 26, 1967, the B started running via the BMT West End Line (local) and BMT Fourth Avenue Line (express) in Brooklyn and ran over the Manhattan Bridge directly from Sixth Avenue.
 A short-lived B service marked with a bullet ran via the BMT Broadway Line in Manhattan and the BMT West End Line in Brooklyn from 1986 to 1988 due to Manhattan Bridge renovation, while an B service traveled the BB route between 168th and 34th Streets.
 After 1989, the B north of 47th–50th Streets–Rockefeller Center used the IND Eighth Avenue Line to 168th Street on weekdays, and the IND 63rd Street Line on evenings and weekends.
 Late night service ran as a shuttle on the West End Line.
 Weekday service was rerouted to the Concourse Line in 1998, while off-peak service along 63rd Street ceased in 2000.
 The B started using the Brighton Line in 2004 after work on the north side of the Manhattan Bridge was completed.